 Leave the skin alone – The white bumps on your baby’s face should disappear on their own, without treatment, in a few weeks.
 However, it's a good idea to keep your baby's face clean with warm water and pat dry the affected skin, don't rub5.

 Speak to a professional – If you're concerned about your baby's complexion or it doesn't clear up within three months, consult a doctor or your paediatrician.

-6. Baby skin concern – Diaper rash
+6. Baby skin condition – Diaper rash

-Most babies will experience diaper rash at least once and this skin concern is most commonly caused by irritation of the skin from the ammonia in pee and poop.
+Most babies will experience diaper rash at least once and this skin condition is most commonly caused by irritation of the skin from the ammonia in pee and poop.
 When treated, diaper rash should only last around three days6, if it doesn't then it may be a yeast infection.

 Diaper rash is a baby skin condition that is characterized by:

 Red patches on your baby's bottom, or the whole area may appear red.